Gabby Petito's parents file suit against Moab Police alleging they could have saved her life - KESQ

 “The purpose of this lawsuit is to honor Gabby’s legacy by demanding accountability and working toward systemic changes to protect victims of domestic abuse and violence and prevent such tragedies in the future,” attorney James W. McConkie said in a statement.

-The lawsuit accuses the department and its officers of failing to follow the law and failing to protect Petito during an investigation into a domestic disturbance in August — just weeks before he killed her.
+The lawsuit accuses the department and its officers of failing to follow the law and failing to protect Petito during an investigation into a domestic disturbance in August — just weeks before Laundrie killed her.
 The lawsuit states that officers improperly determined Petito was the primary aggressor in the interaction and misapplied Utah’s laws related to domestic abuse.
+It also accuses the police department of failing to properly train its officers in these issues.

+In a news conference Thursday, her parents said they filed the suit to ensure that police make these changes to help other abuse victims.

+“No one here, the four of us, don’t want to be here.
+We’d give it up in a second if she was back,” said her father, Joseph Petito.

+“We feel we need to bring justice because she could have been protected that day,” said Nichole Schmidt, her mother.
+“There are laws put in place to protect victims, and those laws were not followed, and we don’t want this to happen to anyone else.”

-The City of Moab issued a statement Thursday denying responsibility for her death and saying they would defend against the lawsuit.
+The City of Moab issued a statement Thursday denying responsibility for her death and saying it would defend against the lawsuit.

 “The death of Gabrielle Petito in Wyoming is a terrible tragedy, and we feel profound sympathy for the Petito and Schmidt families and the painful loss they have endured.
 At the same time, it is clear that Moab City Police Department officers are not responsible for Gabrielle Petito’s eventual murder,” the city said.